The Tor Project: Getting to Know the Most Important Project Making the Internet Accessible, Without Tracking and Surveillance

 The Community Series features stories of the people and projects behind the digital rights community.

-We talked with Tor’s Executive Director Isabela Fernandes, and Tor’s Communications Director Pavel Zoneff to learn more about the project’s work.
+We talked with Tor’s executive director Isabela Fernandes, and Tor’s communications director Pavel Zoneff to learn more about the project’s work.

 As Pavel shares, “Tor is the only user-friendly plug-and-play solution that helps human rights advocates, activists, and civil society members bypass online surveillance and censorship and access the open web.
 Our various teams, from apps and UX design, community outreach and advocacy, to anti-censorship and network-health, make sure that everything is running smoothly every day.”